Volta Regional Minister 'threatening' 5 DCEs to resign - Rainbow Radio International

 We further gathered that although a compilation was currently ongoing and yet, the Minister has asked the DCEs to resign with immediate effect.

-The various district affected includes Ho central, Kpando, Municipal and Afadzato South.
+The various district affected includes Ho Central, Kpando Municipal, Hohoe, Agotime-Ziope and Afadzato South.

 The major question some persons have asked following the action of the Minister is whether he has the power for asking people appointed by the President of the Republic to resign